The safe use of cookware and bakeware

 Nonstick cookware or bakeware may produce irritating or poisonous fumes if it's heated to high temperatures (for example, an empty pan left on a burner).

 Since 2006, we have taken various actions on certain PFAS.
 The risk assessment and potential management of these substances is ongoing.
-For example, in July 2024, we published an updated draft state of per- and polyfluoroalkyl substances (PFAS) report.
-However, PFAS meeting the definition of fluoropolymers (this includes PTFE) aren't addressed in this report and will be considered in a separate assessment.
+For example, in March 2025, we published the final State of per- and polyfluoroalkyl substances (PFAS) report.
+However, PFAS meeting the definition of fluoropolymers (this includes PTFE) are not addressed in this report and will be considered in a separate assessment.

 For more information on PFAS and what we are doing about them, please visit PFAS and your health.